karimboubouh/P3/README.md

 # On the Energy Efficiency of P2P Personalized Machine Learning using Mobile Devices

-This repository contains the code to run simulations for the "*On the Energy Efficiency of P2P Personalized Machine Learning using Mobile Devices*" paper, submitted in *ACM e-Energy 2022* conference.
+This repository contains the code to run simulations for the "*On the Advantages of P2P ML on Mobile Devices*" paper, submitted in *ACM e-Energy 2022* conference.
 The repository includes the implementation of the P3 algorithm on a simulated environment, and the implementation of the P3 algorithm on Android.

 ### Requirements